Can I work if I am on Social Security disability?

 Working and SSDI Benefits Generally, SSDI recipients can ‘t start doing what’s considered “substantial gainful activity” (SGA) and continue to receive disability benefits.
 In a nutshell, doing SGA means you are working and making more than $1,260 per month in 2020 (or $2,110 if you’re blind).

-How many hours can you work if you are on Social Security disability?
+How long can you be on Social Security disability?

 Will I lose my disability if I work part time?